aiven/aiven-operator/docs/content/en/docs/_index.md

 We offer multiple cloud options because we believe that everyone should have access to great data platforms wherever they host their applications.
 Our customers tell us they love it because they know that they aren’t locked in to one particular cloud platform for all their data needs.

-Currently, the Operator supports [Aiven for PostgreSQL](./postgresql/) and [Aiven for Kafka](./kafka) services.
+Currently, the Operator supports [Aiven for PostgreSQL](./postgresql/) and [Aiven for Apache Kafka](./kafka) services.

 # Contributing

-The [contribution guide](./contributing/) covers everything you need to know about how you can contribute to Aiven Operators.
+The [contribution guide](./contributing/) covers everything you need to know about how you can contribute to Aiven Operator for Kubernetes.
 The [developer guide](./contributing/developer-guide) will help you onboard as a developer.